-Advice to Innovation Boards: Agree to Disagree
+Advice to an Innovation Board: Agree to Disagree

 Innovation board members should not be driven by consensus — at least not when it comes to truly disruptive innovation.
 If everyone agrees and the decision is obvious, it’s probably not very risky, and thus not very innovative.

 Consensus-driven decisions might be good for incremental innovation in the core business, but it should never happen for the moonshot ideas.
 Disruption is not supposed to be obvious.
 The best disruptive ideas usually sound stupid at first, only realized as brilliant (and perhaps inevitable) after they pan out.

 Long ago, as part of Dogpatch Labs in San Francisco, I heard a pitch from one of my fellow entrepreneurs about a photo-taking app that blah blah blah blah blah.
 I stopped paying attention after he said photos because I have zero interest in photography, and only take photos when forced to at family gatherings.

 The entrepreneur was Kevin Systrom, who was talking about his absurdly successful startup Instagram.
 Since then, I’ve tried to be more humble about judging a business idea according to my own biases.Disagreement is critical for innovation boards.
 It’s basically their reason for existing.
 Click To Tweet

 Bringing an innovation project in front of a group of diverse executives from different disciplines is a great way to identify risks that the innovation team itself may not see.
 A second, third, and fourth set of eyes to point out risks is part of the huge value that the innovation board brings.

 So it should be expected that at least one board member thinks any given idea is a little bit crazy, dumb, or simply naive.